Lectures

 • Activity 6: Ray Deadlock (due December 9, 2024, 11:59:59 pm EST)

-• Complete the notebook ebook/activities/activity6.ipynb and turn in a PDF that answers the questions to Gradescope.
+• Complete the notebook in ebook/activities/activity6_ray_resnet and turn in a PDF that answers the questions to Gradescope.
 Do not turn in code.

 Past Assignments